thetaylormcrae/gemmcountyrunners/_pages/home.md

     title: "Run with Us"
     excerpt: >
       We're building a healthier, more connected community, one run at a time.
-Whether on Saturday's at 09:00 or through out the week, we'd love to have you join us!
+Whether on Mondays at 06:00 A.M., Saturdays at 08:00 A.M. or through out the week, we'd love to have you join us!
     url: "/our-runs"
     btn_class: "btn--primary"
     btn_label: "Learn more"